Why Feeling "Behind" in Life Doesn't Mean You Failed

 If You Feel Like You Failed

-But feeling stuck does not mean your life is over.
+Feeling stuck doesn't mean your life is over.

-It means you are living through a complicated season in a complicated world.
+It means you're living through a complicated season in a complicated world.

-Hope, gratitude, and realistic optimism are not about pretending everything is perfect.
+Hope, gratitude, realistic optimism — none of these are about pretending everything is fine.

-And sometimes that small opening is exactly where change begins.
+Sometimes that small opening is exactly where change starts.

 Griffin Oakley, MSCP, NCC, LMHC, LPC